Peru: 19th century

-Almost five years of war ended with the loss of the department of Tarapacá and the provinces of Tacna and Arica, in the Atacama region.
-Francisco Bolognesi and Miguel Grau are both renowned heros of the war.
-Originally Chile committed to a referendum for the cities of Arica and Tacna to be held years later, to self determine their national affiliation.
+Almost five years of war ended in the loss of the department of Tarapacá and the provinces of Tacna and Arica in the Atacama region.
+Francisco Bolognesi and Miguel Grau are both renowned heroes of the war.
+Originally, Chile committed to a referendum for the cities of Arica and Tacna to be held years later, meant to self determine their national affiliation.
 However, Chile refused to apply the Treaty, and neither of the countries could determine the statutory framework.
-The War of the Pacific was the bloodiest war Peru has fought in.
-After the War of the Pacific, an extraordinary effort of rebuilding began.
+The War of the Pacific was the bloodiest war the country has fought in, and after the war an extraordinary effort of rebuilding began.
 The government started to initiate a number of social and economic reforms to recover from the damage of the war.
 Political stability was achieved only in the early 1900s.